 The county's thriving arts scene features an arts trail, engaging art space, museums and more.
 Visit the Calvert County visitors website for all the details.

 Health care and emergency services are available via state-of-the-art equipment and highly trained medical staff.
-Certified EMS volunteers provide rescue and emergency services throughout the county.
+Certified EMS professionals provide rescue and emergency services throughout the county.

 CalvertHealth is located in Prince Frederick and operates satellite medical office buildings in Dunkirk, Solomons, the Twin Beaches and Prince Frederick.